Ahmedabad–Mumbai Central Vande Bharat Express: Overview

 This train is operated by Indian Railways, connecting Ahmedabad Jn, Vadodara Jn, Surat, Vapi, Borivali and Mumbai Central.
 It is operated with train numbers 22962/22961 on 6 days a week basis.

 Rakes

 It is the forty-third 2nd Generation Vande Bharat Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

+Now it is running with 20 coaches.

 Service

 The 22962/22961 Ahmedabad Jn - Mumbai Ctrl Vande Bharat Express operates six days a week except Sundays, covering a distance of 493 km in a travel time of 5 hours with an average speed of 91 km/h.
 The service has 4 intermediate stops.
 The Maximum Permissible Speed is 130 km/h.